Swinject/Swinject/CONTRIBUTING.md

 Move to the Swinject directory.

 `cd Swinject`

-Then run `carthage` command to build the frameworks that Swinject uses.

-`carthage bootstrap`

 Now it is ready to open `Swinject.xcodeproj`.
 Modify the code, run unit tests, and submit your pull request.